-Environmental Assessment Factor Impact Code Impact Evaluation NATURAL FEATURES NATURAL FEATURES Unique Natural Features, Water Resources 2 The project is not located in proximity to unique natural features or water resources; therefore, construction activities will not affect quality or access to these resources.
-Vegetation, Wildlife 2 Option 1 for the greenhouse will not need any vegetation cleared, but Option 2 may require one or two small trees to be cleared to fit the entire structure.
-They plan to transplant the removed tree to another part of the farm -one is a Capá Prieto (from Puerto Rico) and a Guanacaste (not from Puerto Rico).
-Therefore, the impacts to vegetation will be minor.
-Climate Change The proposed ReGrow program project aims to increase resiliency in the agricultural industry to prepare for future climate related disasters, including drought.
+Environmental Assessment Factor Impact Code Impact Evaluation NATURAL FEATURES Unique Natural Features, Water Resources 2 The project is not located in proximity to unique natural features or water resources; therefore, construction activities will not affect quality or access to these resources.
+Operation of the greenhouse will require water from either rain, a community well, or surface water.
+A permit will be required for any extraction.
+The greenhouse and irrigation system will help reduce the amount of water required to grow the crops by reducing water loss from evapotranspiration opposed to open-air growing.
+Vegetation, Wildlife 2 The project is limited to the construction of a new greenhouse and installation of a new water well.
+The land has already been previously disturbed for farm operations.
+Although there will be some vegetation clearing, the project is not anticipated to negatively impact trees, vegetation, wildlife, or native plant communities.
+No tree clearing will occur.
+Climate Change 1 The proposed ReGrow program project aims to increase resiliency in the agricultural industry to prepare for future climate related disasters, including drought.
 The Climate Mapping for Resilience and Adaptation Assessment tool (https://resilience.climate.gov/#assessment-tool) provides historical and future climate data for five common climate-related hazards (extreme heat, drought, wildfires, flooding, and coastal inundation).
-The data model for the census tract (72081958200) that includes application location does not indicate a significant increase in hazard risks from climate change for drought, wildfire, or flooding, when comparing historical data (1976-2005) to future projections.
+The data model for the census tract that includes application location does not indicate a significant increase in hazard risks from climate change for drought, wildfire, or flooding, when comparing historical data (1976-2005) to future projections.
 The model projects a greater number of days where temperatures will exceed 90 degrees Fahrenheit after 2015, which is a systemic trend in the model across the Island.

 The specific activities proposed for this economic development project are limited in scale and land impacts.
-The proposed greenhouse and solar panel construction activities are for individual farm use and will not result in a significant increase in electricity or water draw.
+The proposed greenhouse and water well construction activities are for individual farm use and will not result in a significant increase in electricity or water draw.
 The greenhouse/irrigation system used will allow the applicant to control the water to the crops and will reduce the amount needed compared to open air farming which often results in higher evapotranspiration.
-The equipment that will be used during construction and operation will also be limited to occasional use at this specific land parcel, and therefore will not generate a significant amount of greenhouse gas. -- -- ---
+The equipment that will be used during construction and operation will also be limited to occasional use at this specific land parcel, and therefore will not generate a significant amount of greenhouse gas.

-Additional Studies Performed: None required.
+Additional Studies Performed:

+None required

-Field Inspection (Date and completed by): Completed 01/30/2023 by Delise Torres-Ortiz
+Field Inspection (Date and completed by):

+January 27, 2023 - Delise Torres-Ortiz, SWCA Environmental Consultants